 Hint: As WB4APR mentioned in his instructions, the fact you are transmitting APRS packets with a CTCSS tone means you are there to answer Voice Alerts.
 If you want to transmit APRS packets when away from the rig then do so, but without the CTCSS tone.
 An easy way to do this is to utilize two memory channels and switch between them as necessary:

 At a recent AREN event I used it to call Francis, EI5GOB.
-I was out of range of the SERN repeater system, I heard a Voice Alert packet, looked at the display, spotted it was Francis, EI5GOB and quickly passed a message to him, we also agreed a simplex channel to work him on until I got back in range of the repeater system.
+I was out of range of the SIRN repeater system, I heard a Voice Alert packet, looked at the display, spotted it was Francis, EI5GOB and quickly passed a message to him, we also agreed a simplex channel to operate on until we both got back in range of the repeater system.

 At the moment the main part of the infrastructure is maintained by the South Eastern Amateur Radio Group and it consists of the nodes:

 The APRS-IS is an Internet-based backbone network which interconnects APRS radio networks.
 The core network consists of three (two now?) first-tier servers and numerous second-tier servers, providing a unified worldwide APRS stream to connected clients.